altaaresfreelance/YOLOv8-AndroidApp-Tflite/README.md

     - Navigate to the cloned repository and open it.

 3. **Build and run the project:**
-    - Connect your Android device or start an emulator.
+    - Connect your Android device or start an Emulator.
     - Click `Run` in Android Studio.

 ## Usage